agSHaas/PICtR/README.md

 ## Workflow

-1. In brief, the `sketch_wrapper` function is used to
-   a) classify cellular events according to their FSC-area to FSC-height ratio
-   b) select a representative subset using Seurat's sketch functionality, and
-   c) run the standard Seurat workflow.
-   It expects a data frame with the dimensionality cells x flow cytometry parameters.
-2. After selecting an appropriate clustering solution in the subset, the results can be predicted for the full dataset with `predict_data`, using Linear Discriminant Analysis as implemented in the MASS package.
-The overall cellular landscape can be annotated as usual, and clusters representing interacting cells can be selected using `ratio_cluster_plot` and `select_dbt`.
-3. Interacting cell clusters can be annotated using cell type exclusive markers.
-4. `plot_functions` contains a selection of helpful wrapper functions for plots.

-Please refer to the Vignette (`browseVignettes("PICtR")`) and the Method section of our manuscript for a comprehensive description of the analysis pipeline.
+Please refer to the [Vignette](https://agshaas.github.io/PICtR/articles/PICtR.html) and the Method section of our manuscript for a comprehensive description of the analysis pipeline.

 ## Demo Data